Leonidas5052/cis421_Fall2022/Project 1 Writeup.md

 1. I had a hex code.
 0x70.
 Now I needed to change it to what it represented.

-2. I looked it up and got p so I entered, "picoCTF(p)"...
+2. I looked it up here: https://bytetool.web.app/en/ascii/code/0x70/ and got p so I entered, "picoCTF(p)"...
 I was so confused when it was wrong.

-3. I then struggled for about 5 minutes and looked up a guide to realize that I entered the flag in the wrong format and that is why I got it wrong...
+3. I then struggled for about 5 minutes and looked up a guide here: https://cybercrack.net/write-ups/picoctf-2019/general-skills-picoctf-2019/lets-warm-up/  to realize that I entered the flag in the wrong format and that is why I got it wrong...

 4. I learned how echo -e worked though.
 I did echo -e "\x70" to figure out the ascii code.
 It was p